tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: create current_carried_cappacity() method for Creature
 		- TBD: update take() to check for 'max_bulk'
 		- TBD: assign 'bulk' attribute to Creatures
+		- TBD: in debug mode, prefix Invisible errors with [INVIS]
 		- TBD: perhaps MixIns like OpenableMixIn should have their own examine() states?
 			- IDEA: similar to has_contain()
 		- TBD: create 'bulk' verb to return bulk of obj (only usable in debug mode) ??